mailchimp/Firebase/README.md

 - Firebase Merge Fields Config: Provide a configuration mapping in JSON format indicating which Firestore event(s) to listen for and associate as Mailchimp merge fields.

   - Required Fields:
     1. `mergeFields` - JSON mapping representing the Firestore document fields to associate with Mailchimp Merge Fields.
-This can be either a field name, path, or an object with the following properties:
+The key format can be any valid [JMES Path query](https://jmespath.org/) as a string.
+The value must be the name of a Mailchimp Merge Field as a string, or an object with the following properties:
         - `mailchimpFieldName` - (required) The name of the Mailchimp Merge Field to map to, e.g. "FNAME".
         - `when` - (optional) When to send the value of the field to Mailchimp.
 Options are "always" (which will send the value of this field on _any_ change to the document, not just this field) or "changed".
 Default is "changed".

     2. `statusField` - An optional configuration setting for syncing the users mailchimp status.
 Properties are:

-        - `documentPath` - (required) The path to the field in the document containing the users status.
-This additionally accepts nested object paths. e.g. "status", "meta.status".
+        - `documentPath` - (required) The path to the field in the document containing the users status, as a string.
+The format can be any valid [JMES Path query](https://jmespath.org/). e.g. "status", "meta.status".
         - `statusFormat` - (optional) Indicates the format that the status field is.
 The options are:

             - `"string"` - The default, this will sync the value from the status field as is, with no modification.